 —-> Here’s what I would do differently: Manage my cravings, make better choices, curb my hunger with healthier food and find a balance instead of thinking it’s the biggest party time of my life.

 3. POSTNATAL VITAMIN

 I think that my vitamin, now looking back, was perhaps too strong and 40% of my throwing up was because of it.
 I had tried two different ones and just thought that it was my morning sickness that wouldn’t stop (almost my entire pregnancy…you can read up about my pregnancy under “Pregnancy” menu.)
-I’ve started hearing about women go through the same thing and finding vitamins that worked for them and then stopped throwing up!
+I’ve started hearing about women going through the same thing and finding vitamins that worked for them and then stopped throwing up!

 —> Here’s what I would do differently: I would do my research and try different postnatal vitamins and hopefully find one that doesn’t upset my stomach so much…

-I really thought that breastfeeding was easy……pop a boob, call it a day….if you have breastfed too, you’re probably smirking the same way I am right now and thinking.. “yeah……no.” I was very much woken up when it was a little more complicated than that (you can read up about my breastfeeding experience here)
+I really thought that breastfeeding was easy……pop a boob, call it a day…if you have breastfed too, you’re probably smirking the same way I am right now and thinking.. “yeah……no.” I was very much woken up when it was a little more complicated than that (you can read up about my breastfeeding experience here)

-—-> Here’s what I would do differently: I was so focused on my pregnancy, what every little movement, pains, food meant and did….that I forgot to read up & learn about what’s after, like breastfeeding.
+—-> Here’s what I would do differently: I was so focused on my pregnancy, what every little movement, pain, food meant and did….that I forgot to read up & learn about what’s after, like breastfeeding.
 So I would read up and ask questions about experiences but also the technical side of it.

 Connect with me over Instagram!